karimtariqx/HackerStories/README.md

 **Usage**

 After completing the installation, you can access the vulnerable web application by navigating to http://localhost/Hackers/ in your web browser.
+Also make sure to be connected to the internet at first when launching the app to load the css files from materialize

 **Disclaimer**